 Persona 5 Strikers

 Persona 5 Strikers sets a different tone from other Persona game titles.
-Instead of the usual turn-based system, the game perfectly translated its mechanics into a real-time hack and slash combat.
-Persona is truly a game that gives us back-to-back hits and this is definitely one of the best JRPGs on Nintendo Switch.
+Instead of the usual turn-based system, this JRPG perfectly translated its mechanics into a real-time hack and slash combat.

 The game is more like a proper sequel rather than a spin-off project.
 It takes place shortly after the events of Persona 5 and follows the Phantom Thieves on their month-long road trip across Japan.